sohaibfarooqi/logistik/README.md

 ### Deployments
 Continuous integration is setup on master branch using `Travis CI`.
 Once the build is successful, travis send the test coverage report to `Coverall` and also deploy the code to `Heroku`.

+### Production details
+This app is deployed on `Heroku` platform.
+The base URL for application is `https://logistik-test.herokuapp.com`.
+To access Swagger UI for custom enpoint use `https://logistik-test.herokuapp.com/apidocs`.
+To access schema endpoint for CRUD API use `https://logistik-test.herokuapp.com/swagger.json`.

 ### Tech-stack used

   - Python 3.5